Consistency Trajectory Models: Learning Probability Flow ODE Trajectory of Diffusion: Sampling with CTM

 \item Figure~\ref{fig:gamma_sampling}-(b): When $0<\gamma<1$, it generalizes the EDM's stochastic sampler (Algorithm~\ref{alg:EDM}).
 Appendix~\ref{sec:var_bound} shows that $\gamma$-sampling's sample variances scale proportionally with $\gamma^{2}$. \end{itemize}

 The optimal choice of $\gamma$ depends on practical usage and empirical configuration~\citep{karras2022elucidating,xu2023restart}.
 Figure~\ref{fig:cat_stroke} demonstrates $\gamma$-sampling in stroke-based generation~\citep{meng2021sdedit}, revealing that the sampler with $\gamma=1$ leads to significant semantic deviations from the reference stroke, while smaller $\gamma$ values yield closer semantic alignment and maintain high fidelity.
-In contrast, Figure~\ref{fig:sampling_cifar10} showcases $\gamma$'s impact on generation performance.
+Moreover, Figure~\ref{fig:sampling_cifar10} showcases $\gamma$'s impact on generation performance.
 In Figure~\ref{fig:sampling_cifar10}-(a), $\gamma$ has less influence with small NFE, but the setup with $\gamma\approx 0$ is the only one that resembles the performance of the Heun's solver as NFE increases.
 Additionally, CM's multistep sampler ($\gamma=1$) significantly degrades sample quality as NFE increases.
-This quality deterioration concerning $\gamma$ becomes more pronounced with higher NFEs, shown in Figure~\ref{fig:sampling_cifar10}-(b), potentially attributed to error accumulation during the iterative long ``jumps'' for \djk{denoising}.
-We explain this phenomenon using a 2-step $\gamma$-sampling example in the following theorem, see Theorem~\ref{th:sampling_agg_error_N_steps} for a generalized result for $N$-steps.
+This quality deterioration concerning $\gamma$ becomes more pronounced with higher NFEs, shown in Figure~\ref{fig:sampling_cifar10}-(b), potentially attributed to the error accumulation during the iterative neural jump overlap to zero-time.
+We explain this phenomenon using a 2-steps $\gamma$-sampling example in the following theorem, see Theorem~\ref{th:sampling_agg_error_N_steps} for a generalized result for $N$ steps.